gikonekos/PLAY3-Archive/reconstruction/play3_binary_header_analysis.md

 FF 00 06 01 10 81 06 00 00 E0 0B FF FF FF 00 0F
 ```

-These files clearly share the same header format.
+This confirms that the files belong to the same external machine-language file format.

 ---

-## Confirmed result: 16-byte common machine-language header

-All compared machine-language files begin with the same 16-byte header structure.

-This means that `play3_xasm.obj` is not merely an assembler-internal object file format unrelated to the real machine; it already uses the same external machine-language file structure as the historical binaries.

-Therefore, the difference between `PLAY3` and `play3_xasm.obj` is **not** caused by a different header format.

----

-## Confirmed result: body size is stored in the header
+## Confirmed field: body length

-A strong pattern appears in bytes 5-6 of the header.
+Bytes 5-6 store the machine-code body length in little-endian order.

 ### PLAY3